 Currently, Apple offers 4 types of in-app purchases: non-replenishable, replenishable, one-time,

 Non-replenishable - This kind of purchase is applied to one-time payments, such as access to some features of an app.
-The user pays once and the access to services is transferred to all connected devices, authorized within the same iTunes account.
+The user pays once and the access to services is transferred to all connected devices, authorized within the same iTunes account for iPhone and iPad.

 Replenishable - These purchases can be found in games and require payment multiple times, for example, on different devices.